Miltonly/Streets/Crawford Crescent

 Which schools serve Crawford Crescent?

-Public elementary students attend Brookville ES, located on the street itself.
+Public elementary students attend Brookville ES, which is on the crescent itself.
 Catholic elementary draws to St. Scholastica Catholic ES, a 14-minute drive.
-Secondary catchment is Craig Kielburger SS for public and St. Kateri Tekakwitha Catholic SS for Catholic.
+Secondary students attend Craig Kielburger SS (public) or St. Kateri Tekakwitha Catholic SS (Catholic), both roughly 12 to 13 minutes away.

 How far is Crawford Crescent from Toronto?

-The drive to Milton GO Station takes about 19 minutes, and the total GO train commute to Union Station runs around 79 minutes.
-Driving to downtown Toronto takes roughly an hour depending on traffic.
+The drive to the Milton GO station takes about 19 minutes, and the total GO commute to Union Station runs around 79 minutes.
+Driving to downtown Toronto via the 401 takes roughly an hour, depending on traffic.

 Who is Crawford Crescent a good fit for?